 There are some standard HVAC systems that pretty much everyone is familiar with.
 If we were to bring up a furnace or a central air conditioner, for instance, then you would probably know right off the bat what we were talking about.
 Today, though, we want to explore your HVAC options a bit further.
 Now that we are moving out of the cooling season and shifting into our (admittedly fairly mild) heating season, it is a good time to think about replacing either system.

-Back in July we had a post about why you may want to replace your AC with a heat pump.
+Earlier we had a post about .
 As a quick refresher, we’ll just remind you that a heat pump works just like a central air conditioner — with one major exception.
 During the winter season, the heat pump is able to reverse its operation.
 A component called the reversing valve is to thank for this ability.

 Ductless Mini Splits